AugusDogus/capy-bun/packages/native/README.md

 2. Use opaque pointers for type safety
 3. Handle errors gracefully (return error codes or null)
 4. Track allocated resources for cleanup
-5. Update the corresponding FFI bindings in `capy-ts`
+5. Update the corresponding FFI bindings in `typescript`

 ## License